-SEU-RedSun rescue robot team was found in 2008, participated in China open 2009, original from virtual robot competition SEU-RedSun team, which won the champion in RoboCup 2008 Suzhou, China and was awarded 2nd place in RoboCup 2009 Glaz, Austria.
+SEU-RedSun rescue robot team was found in 2008, participated in China Open 2009, China Open 2010 and RoboCup 2010 Singapore, original from virtual robot competition SEU-RedSun team, which won the champion in RoboCup 2010 Singapore and RoboCup 2008 Suzhou, China and was awarded 2nd place in RoboCup 2009 Graz, Austria.

-Fig 1 shows our robots: the left one is the robot awarded 2nd place in China Open 2009; the right one is the autonomous robot with four-wheel independent driving construction.
+Fig 1 shows our robots: the Top one is the first version made by our team which awarded 2^{nd} place in China Open 2009; the left one below is our second version which got 2^{nd} place in China Open 2010 and participated in Robocup 2010 Singapore, the right one below is the autonomous robot with four-wheel independent driving construction which also participated in China Open 2010 and Robocup 2010 Singapore.